The Speech impresses with its intelligent and amusing screenplay, brought to life by perfectly tuned performances and hilariously awkward characters.

 The Speech also marks a huge success for director Laurent Tirard, whose cinematic style and charismatic vision is clear in every frame of the film.
 Whether it’s the bright colours, the unusual camera movements or the reinforced symmetry of many shots, it all comes together to create something that is as pleasing visually as it is intellectually.
 It’s the work of somebody who has a true grasp of their own design, which makes it infinitely easier for the audience to lose themselves in this story for an hour or two.
 It’s this, along with the film’s sharp wit and precise characterisation, that makes The Speech such an engaging and entertaining watch throughout, and one of the most well-balanced and amusing comedies of the year.

-The Speech (Le Discours) will be screened at the French Film Festival @ Home from Tuesday 7 December, 2021: click here for more information and tickets.
+The Speech (Le Discours) was screened at the French Film Festival @ Home from Tuesday 7 December, 2021.